Leveraging Social Determinants of Health in Alzheimer's Research Using LLM-Augmented Literature Mining and Knowledge Graphs: Results

 As described earlier, to evaluate the general performance, we employed a "mask and recover" strategy and trained a GCN model for the link prediction task.
 Specifically, we compared the performance on subPrimeKG and SDoHenPK (Table \ref{tab:kgstat}).
 By comparing these two graphs, we aimed to determine whether the addition of SDoH knowledge improves link prediction performance.
 In this experiment, we focused on seven target relations (listed in Table 3) and, for each relation, randomly masked 20\% of the edges in both subPrimeKG and SDoHenPKG to create the training set, with the masked edges serving as the test set.
 We then trained a GCN model separately on subPrimeKG and SDoHenPKG, using different convolutional layers to extract feature information from various relations and aggregate it to obtain the final node features.
 After training, we evaluated and compared the models' performance on the test set.
 We adopted the standard Mean Reciprocal Rank (MRR) as our metric for comparison, a widely-used metric in knowledge graph evaluation~\cite{bordes2013translating,trouillon2016complex,sun2019rotate}.
 Specifically, we corrupted each test edge by replacing its tail with 20 randomly-sampled negative entities.
 The goal was to rank the true tail entities higher than the negative entities.
 Since SDoHenPKG is a featureless heterogeneous graph, we randomly generated vectors as the input node features.

 As shown in Table \ref{tab:result1}, by merging SDoH information into subPrimeKG, SDoHenPKG shows a significant improvement in the link prediction task across all selected relations compared to subPrimeKG.
 This enhancement is evident from the consistently higher MRR values observed in SDoHenPKG, along with the p-values that indicate these improvements are statistically significant for most relations.
+Significant improvements are observed in the Disease-Effect and Disease-Gene/Protein relations, indicating that SDoH factors may provide additional context for predicting disease progression and interactions.
+Similarly, improvements in Drug-Effect and Drug-Gene/Protein relations suggest that SDoH factors may impact drug efficacy, aligning with existing observations that SDoH can affect adherence, access, tolerance, and the overall clinical impact of dementia medications.
+While other relations show minor or insignificant improvements, the consistent pattern across key biomedical interactions highlights the relevance of SDoH in enhancing knowledge graph predictions.
 This result suggests that the integration of SDoH data appears to provide additional context that helps the model better infer missing links related to AD. \\